-This year, more than 7 million Michigan residents are registered to vote.
-That’s a record number for the state.
+This year, more than 7 million Michigan residents are registered to vote, and midterm election turnout is expected to be the highest in years.

 Here is a guide of Dos and Don’ts to help you out:

 When you registered to vote, you were assigned a polling place based on your address.
 More populous regions have multiple polling places within a short distance in order to try to let everyone vote in a timely manner.

 To find your polling place, simply check your voter registration on the Michigan Secretary of State website.
 Here, you’ll find a map that clearly labels where you should show up on Election Day.

 If you can't pull up your information this way, contact your local county clerk.
 Find the number here.

 Keep those campaign shirts and pins at home.